How Falling on my Face Taught Me A Deeper Lesson About Meditation

-We were going to navigate core strength and stabilization systems to move from one position to another and one orientation in space to another with minimal-to-no joint movement as much as possible.
+We were going to navigate core strength to move from one position to another and one orientation in space to another with minimal-to-no joint movement as much as possible.
 As a yoga teacher, I didn’t know how it was possible to move without initiating muscle activation to mobilize the joints safely.
 The company’s demonstrations not only proved me wrong but left me amazed and eager to play—and a little scared.

 Could I trust in my ability to fall and catch myself?
 What’s the balance between a healthy dose of skepticism/ fear and abounding love/ thrust for play?
 I was about to find out.

 We explored games like lying flat and taking up as little space as possible in a pencil-like arrangement.
 Then we had to bound onto the right side, stomach, left side, and the back while sustaining the straight line and using little joint movement.
 What I felt in my attempts was a deep integration of my core as I connected through my midline in action.
 I realized how hard it is to do these movements and make it look effortless.
 This is no shock—all skill looks easy when done well.
 Other games included: moving from standing to kneeling with just dropping down while keeping the spine erect, moving from a kneeling to sitting with my legs out in front of me and an upright spine (yes, the dancers can do this via a tuck of the knees to the chest then extending the legs out—it is amazing!), and—the kicker—moving from standing upright to a crouched position on the shins and forearms with the face tucked in deeply to the chest.
 The small ball shape happens in an instant, and it is a practice of falling and catching yourself at just the right time.